 - Gilded Fingers – 50

 Bewitched Sugar Skulls: Maximum Health, Health Recovery, Magicka and Stamina

 Atronach – Increased Magicka Recovery

 - Imperial – This is personally the other race I’d run for this setup.
 Imperials get an awesome boost to health and stamina, while also getting a 6% cost reduction to everything: skills, ultimate costs and core combat skills.
-If you choose to run imperial, dont run any prismatics on the body and instead run extra magicka glyphs.
+If you choose to run imperial, run less prismatics on the body and instead run extra magicka glyphs.